raas-dev/artery/README.md

 ### Pre-commit hooks

-[Husky](https://typicode.github.io/husky/#/) is used for running the various code analysis tools defined in `.husky/pre-commit`, such as:
+[Husky](https://typicode.github.io/husky/#/) is used for running the static code analysis tools defined in `.husky/pre-commit`:

 - [Trivy](https://trivy.dev) for various security scans
 - [Prettier](https://prettier.io/) for formatting code based on `.prettierrc`
 - [ESLint](https://eslint.org/) for linting and fixing code based on `.eslintrc.js`
 - [Spectral](https://stoplight.io/open-source/spectral/) for linting OpenAPI
-- [Portman](https://github.com/apideck-libraries/portman) for updating the API tests based on `openapi.yaml`
+- [Portman](https://github.com/apideck-libraries/portman) for updating API tests
+  based on `openapi.yaml`

 Husky is installed in Node.js development dependencies (on `npm install`).

 ### IDE checks

-You can use VSCode to install the extensions defined in `.vscode/extensions.json` so linting, static analysis and formatting runs continuously write-time, before code even ends up in a commit.
+Use VSCode to install the VSCode extensions defined in `.vscode/extensions.json` so linting, static analysis and formatting runs continuously write-time, before code even ends up in a commit.

-You have to install [Semgrep](https://github.com/returntocorp/semgrep), [hadolint](https://github.com/hadolint/hadolint) for your operating system to benefit from the VSCode extensions.
+You have to have [Semgrep](https://github.com/returntocorp/semgrep), [hadolint](https://github.com/hadolint/hadolint) present in your system to benefit from the VSCode extensions.

 #### Linting

-You may run [ESLint](https://eslint.org/) manually for linting the codebase
+You may run [ESLint](https://eslint.org/) manually for linting the codebase:
-manually:

     npm run lint:fix

-Or [Spectral](https://stoplight.io/open-source/spectral/) for linting the OpenAPI definition files manually:
+Or [Spectral](https://stoplight.io/open-source/spectral/) manually for linting the OpenAPI files:

     npm run lint:spec

 #### Static analysis

-You may run [Semgrep](https://github.com/returntocorp/semgrep) for the codebase
+You may run [Semgrep](https://github.com/returntocorp/semgrep) manually for the
-manually:
+codebase:

     npm run sa

 ### CI/CD

-[Azure DevOps](https://dev.azure.com/raas-dev/artery) has the pipelines for building Docker images, deploying to testing-staging and rc-production in Azure, the infra pipeline to create/update the Azure resources for those environments, and _api-to-apim_ to import/update the API in an existing API Management service.
+Azure DevOps will host the pipelines for building Docker images, deploying to testing-staging and rc-production in Azure.

+The infra pipeline is to create/update the Azure resources in those environments, and _api-to-apim_ to import/update the API in an existing API Management service.

 The pipeline stages are configured as following: